chevere/docs/library/Action.md

 ## Running actions

 Use `actionRun` function to run an action.
-This will return an object implementing the `Chevere\Action\ActionRun` interface.
+This will return an object implementing `Chevere\Action\Interfaces\ActionRunInterface`.

 ```php
 use function Chevere\Action\actionRun;